camp

 Each year I designed a printed day-of guide distributed to attendees at the festival, a compact pamphlet covering lineup, set times, maps, and essential venue information.
 The guides also included advertising for Golf Wang and Tyler-adjacent brands, which meant the layout had to carry both editorial and commercial content without losing the Camp Flog Gnaw voice.

-Print design for a live event audience is a specific discipline.
-The guide gets used in a crowd, in partial daylight, by someone who has three seconds to find what they need.
-Hierarchy, legibility, and personality all have to work at the same time.
-Getting that right inside a tight brand language, and with ad placements to accommodate, is a different kind of problem than designing a poster.
+Print design for a live event is specific.
+The guide gets used in a crowd, in partial daylight, by someone who has a few seconds to find what they need.
+Hierarchy, legibility, and personality all have to work at once, inside a tight brand language, with ad placements to accommodate.

 SET TIMES